-Cycle parking should be provided throughout the site in line with WBCs cycle parking guidance.
+Cycle parking should be provided throughout the site in line with West Berkshire Council's cycle parking guidance.

 As well as the appropriate physical design of the site, the development will be supported by a Travel Plan.
 The minimum requirements for a Travel Plan are included at Appendix 2: 'Site Travel Plan Requirements for Sandleford Park' and should not be seen as being exhaustive or restrictive.